The Evolution of Ireland

 Click the icons below to follow my accounts @sdalywriter.

-In 2014, I completed a 1,200-kilometre trip around Ireland by foot and bicycle as part of a crowdfunding campaign to raise money to allow me to continue writing the book.
+In 2014, I completed a 1,200-kilometre trip around Ireland by foot and bicycle as part of a crowdfunding campaign to raise money for The Evolution of Ireland Project.

 This, the Dublin to Derry Walkabout, consisted of me walking from Dublin to south Tipperary, then cycling to Cork, and from there all the way to Malin Head in Donegal before finishing in Derry.

-Along the way, I visited many different sites of cultural, historical, archaeological, geological, and evolutionary interest, taking many photos such as the one here of a lonely house in Connemara.
+Along the way, I visited many sites of cultural, historical, archaeological, geological, and evolutionary interest, meeting many people and taking many photos.

-This trip, aside from a week-long break due to injury, was documented in a series of Facebook posts.
+This trip was documented in a series of Facebook posts.
 Many of these were actually written by my multi-talented brother Tom from information I supplied him with, while he also created a fantastic Walkabout Guide on the many locations I was to visit before I set out.
 Click on these links to learn more about the Dublin to Derry Walkabout.